Do you love the tactile experience of taking notes on paper but prefer the organizational features of digital note-taking apps? We do, too.

 Aside from being free, the biggest advantage of Apple Notes is its deep integration with iOS.
 If you use iCloud and other Apple devices, you can effortlessly switch between taking notes on your iPad, iPhone, and Mac.

-Plus, everything you create is automatically backed up to iCloud, and you can even create voice notes using Siri while you’re on the go.
+Plus, everything you create is automatically backed up to iCloud, and you can even create voice notes with Siri while you’re on the go.

 Odds are, you’ve used (or at least have access to) Microsoft OneNote at work or school.
 But did you know that the OneNote iPad app allows you to take handwritten notes?